ankonahouston/OralOpioids/README.md

         id="toc-get-the-opioid-content-from-health-canada-by-using-the-din">Get
         the Opioid content from Health Canada by using the DIN</a>
     -   <a
-        href="#get-the-morphine-equivalent-dose-med-from-health-canada-by-using-the-din-1"
+        href="#get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-50-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din"
-        id="toc-get-the-morphine-equivalent-dose-med-from-health-canada-by-using-the-din-1">Get
+        id="toc-get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-50-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din">Get
-        the Morphine Equivalent Dose (MED) from Health Canada by using the DIN</a>
+        the Maximum number of units/millilitres of oral opioids allowed per day assuming a daily limit of 50 MED/day for a DIN from the HealthCanada Opioid Table by using the DIN</a>
     -   <a
-        href="#get-the-morphine-equivalent-dose-med-from-health-canada-by-using-the-din-2"
+        href="#get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-90-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din"
-        id="toc-get-the-morphine-equivalent-dose-med-from-health-canada-by-using-the-din-2">Get
+        id="toc-get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-90-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din">Get
-        the Morphine Equivalent Dose (MED) from Health Canada by using the DIN</a>
+        the Maximum number of units/millilitres of oral opioids allowed per day assuming a daily limit of 90 MED/day for a DIN from the HealthCanada Opioid Table by using the DIN</a>

 ------------------------------------------------------------------------